 “If its conceivable, its possible” Colin Cowell

-Back in 2015 after 286 projects in 17 countries decided life was too short to sit in a Canberra office so decided to move to Coffs Harbour develop a number of personal projects .
+Back in 2015 after 286 projects in 17 countries decided life was too short to sit in a Canberra office so decided to move to Coffs Harbour .

-So who is Colin Cowell and what are his skills ?
+So who is Colin Cowell and what are the skills ?

 Over the years I have developed vast communications and project management experience consulting to government and private enterprise both nationally & internationally producing multi-award winning campaigns and strategies